 We develop a stochastic traffic model to model a retransmission mechanism for D2D underlay communication.
-By using the stochastic geometry model for a user's position, interference levels experienced by D2D users are also quantified, and simple formulas of coverage probability are derived.
+By using the stochastic geometry model for a user's position, interference levels experienced by D2D users are also quantified, and simple formulas of coverage probability are Appl.
+Sci.
+2020, 10, 1097 3 of 17 derived.
 A queuing model with feedback is adopted to analyze the performance of dynamic traffic for a D2D underlay cellular network.